flatcar-archive/flatcar-docs/docs/reference/developer-guides/sdk-tips-and-tricks.md

 While the most recent Alpha release should be a good base for the majority of changes (like package additions and kernel updates), sometimes more daring users might want to use work-in-progress branches of upcoming releases.
 Please note that while we run nightly builds and a limited set of automated tests on these branches, neither functionality nor stability are guaranteed.

 In general, there are two "flavours" of nightlies:
-1. Nightly builds of the maintenance branches of existing releases.
+1. Nightly builds of the maintenance branches of existing releases ("flatcar-MAJOR").
 These cover the most recent Alpha, Beta, and Stable release versions and contain changed to be released with the next patch-level update.
 2. Nightly builds of the "main" branch - aka "Alpha-next".
 This branch contains major changes for the next upcoming Alpha major release.

 For maintenance branches, use